minhngoc28/swift-api/README.md

 docker-compose up --build
 ```
 This command will:
-- Build the Go backend service
+- Build the Go API container
 - Start a PostgreSQL database (with volume persistence)
+- Automatically create the swift database and schema (via init.sql)
-- Parse and insert swift.csv data into the database (only on first run)
+- Parse and load swift.csv into DB
-- Start a web server on http://localhost:8080
+- Run the API on http://localhost:8080

-## API Endpoints
+## API endpoints
 Base URL: `http://localhost:8080`

 ---